Not including alt-text or an image description

 Color contrast, especially in stories on Instagram or Facebook

-Check your color contrast in different lighting situations, like the outdoors in bright sunlight, and on different devices to ensure it’s legible everywhere.
+You should check your color contrast in different lighting situations, such as the outdoors in bright sunlight, to ensure it’s legible.
+WebAim provides a tool for comparing your color contrasts with WCAG Standards.

 Video without captions